 And I am on the Alzheimer’s Society and Santander steering committee.
 I have also been part of interviewing panels for Alzheimer’s Society.
 On top of this, I do work with research.

-Currently, I’m in one steering group with 3NDWG, and one for the NHS care plans/falls and I hope to become a NHS envoy.
+Currently, I’m in one steering group with 3NDWG, and one for the NHS care plans/falls and I am now part of the NHS envoy.